-The gun started as 1916 as a naval weapon that the Germans had adapted for ground warfare, in part because the treaty of Versailles stifled the German military and industrial complex, but Germany was able to establish relationships with foreign companies to continue development of the 88mm gun and other weapons.
+The gun started in 1916 as a naval weapon that the Germans had adapted for ground warfare.
+In part because the treaty of Versailles stifled the German military and industrial complex, Germany established relationships with foreign companies to continue development of the 88mm gun and other weapons.
 By 1936, the 88mm German anti-aircraft gun was in full scale production.
 The Wehrmacht were the first to adopt the 88mm gun.

 The 88mm gun was a remarkably effective anti-aircraft gun, but the Germans discovered that the gun could be especially effective as an anti-tank gun by leveling the barrel and fitting a muzzle brake to the barrel to counteract muzzle rise and recoil impulse.
 Extensive use of the gun as an anti-tank gun and an anti-infantry artillery piece prompted Allied forces to label the 88mm anti-aircraft gun the “anti-everything gun.”
 The development of the German 88mm gun is a testament to the effectiveness and versatility of the German engineering of the time.